WSM-FM: Country music format (1983–present)

-On August 15, 2014, the station rebranded as "95.5 Nash Icon", thus serving as the nominal flagship station of Cumulus' new Nash Icon brand, a spin-off of Nash FM that focuses on more familiar traditional country titles ranging back to the 1980s, as well as a focus on new music by more traditional-sounding artists.
-The format minimizes the amount of talking by the air personalities and places a heavier emphasis on the variety and amount of music.
-The Nash Icon radio format is a by-product of a joint venture between Cumulus and Big Machine Records to launch and operate the Nash Icon Records label.
+On August 15, 2014, the station rebranded as "95.5 Nash Icon", thus serving as the nominal flagship station of Cumulus' new Nash Icon brand, a spin-off of Nash FM that focused on more familiar traditional country titles ranging back to the 1980s, as well as a focus on new music by more traditional-sounding artists.
+The format minimized the amount of talking by the air personalities and placed a heavier emphasis on the variety and amount of music.
+The Nash Icon radio format was a by-product of a joint venture between Cumulus and Big Machine Records to launch and operate the Nash Icon Records label.

 In January 2015, WSM-FM became syndicated nationally on Westwood One's offering of the Nash Icon format, which is distributed to several Cumulus Nash Icon-branded stations, as well as some non-Cumulus-owned subscribing stations.
 The personalities provide a generic non-live or local presence on the radio dial.